 “Lost opportunities cause erosion of confidence, and the downward spiral begins.”

-So here I am on the cusp of change, at a point of making a huge life altering, terrifying change.
-A chance for so many different opportunities and a chance to loose so many others.
+So here I am on the cusp of change, at a point of making a huge life-altering, terrifying change.
+A chance for so many different opportunities and a chance to lose so many others.

 Here I am pondering.
 Do I take the unknown path or do I bask in the safety of today?

 Do I take a risk?

 What would you do?
 Would you take the unknown path?
 Would you risk it all and change your life for an adventure and a new life?
 Or would you stay happy where you are?
 If happy in your current life, happy and safe and warm… What would you do?